vakkaskarakurt/YuLaF-YouTube-Language-Filter/PRIVACY.md

 - **Usage**: Filter content based on detected language
 - **Data**: No browsing data is collected or stored

+### Host Permission (formspree.io)
+- **Purpose**: Send user feedback and bug reports
+- **Usage**: Only when user explicitly submits feedback through the extension
+- **Data**: Only feedback data (subject, message, optional email) that user voluntarily provides

 ## Third-Party Services
-YuLaF does not use any third-party services, analytics, or tracking tools.
+YuLaF uses the following third-party service:

+### Formspree.io
+- **Purpose**: Process user feedback and bug reports
+- **Data Collected**: Only feedback data that users voluntarily submit (feedback type, subject, message, optional email address)
+- **Usage**: Feedback is sent to Formspree.io for processing and forwarding to our development team
+- **Privacy**: Formspree.io's privacy policy applies to data submitted through their service
+- **Control**: Users can choose not to submit feedback; this service is completely optional

+**Note**: No personal browsing data, language preferences, or extension usage data is ever sent to Formspree.io or any other external service.

 ## Data Sharing
 We do not sell, trade, or transfer your data to third parties.
-Since no data is collected, there is nothing to share.
+The only data that may be transmitted is feedback information that you voluntarily submit through the feedback form, which is processed by Formspree.io as described above.

 ## Children's Privacy
 YuLaF does not knowingly collect any information from children under 13 years of age.